 Installing IoT Stations in Potato Fields Could Help Farmers Save Money

 Besides milk, IoT technology could also improve potato production.
 At least that’s one of the goals of the EU-funded IoF2020 (Internet of Food and Farm 2020) project.
 The main objective of the project is to enhance the EU farming sector and make precision farming a reality.
-In one of its use cases, IoF2020 proposes using smart farming solutions to help European potato producers overcome a number of challenges.
+In one of its Applications, IoF2020 proposes using smart farming solutions to help European potato producers overcome a number of challenges.
 Dealing with crop diseases and pests, as well as climate change effects, has become a major struggle for potato producers.
 But using inexpensive cutting-edge technology could help food producers better cope with existing challenges.

 For example, they could install telemetric IoT stations in potato fields to collect weather and soil data.
 Based on the gathered data, farmers would be able to adjust their activities to specific conditions and ensure efficient use of resources.
 As a result, this could lead to 15 percent less pesticide use and 25 percent less water consumption.
 Also, according to IoF2020’s website, farmers could reduce their total input costs by 19 percent.